it-at-m/Praktikumsplaner/doc/src/documentation/architecture/security/README.md

 On the frontend side, we have a `security composable`.
 This composable has several methods:
- - checkForRole(string): this method checks wether the logged-in user has the provided role
+ - checkForRole(string): this method checks whether the logged-in user has the provided role
- - checkForAnyRole(string[]): this method checks wether the logged-in user has any of the provided roles
+ - checkForAnyRole(string[]): this method checks whether the logged-in user has any of the provided roles
- - checkForAllRoles(string[]): this method checks wether the logged-in user has all provided  roles
+ - checkForAllRoles(string[]): this method checks whether the logged-in user has all provided  roles
- - isAusbildungsleitung(): This method is used for checking wether the logged-in user is a [Ausbildungsleitung](../../../glossary.md#ortliche-ausbildungsleitung)
+ - isAusbildungsleitung(): This method is used for checking whether the logged-in user is a [Ausbildungsleitung](../../../glossary.md#ortliche-ausbildungsleitung)

 Those methods are used in `v-if` directives to control what is shown (rendered) to the user.
-As this is controlled on frontend side in the browser a user could possibly bypass this security so this is not to be meant to prevent a user doing things is not allowed, but more a way to guide the user in the application and only show him things he is allowed to do and not confuse him with many error messages due to missing privileges.
+As this is controlled on frontend side in the browser, users could possibly bypass this security so this is not to be meant to prevent users from doing things that are not allowed, but more a way to guide them in the application and only show them things they is allowed to do and not confuse them with many error messages due to missing privileges.